egilll/tex-linebreak2/docs/README.md

 ## Hyphenation

-Use a library such as [Hyphen](https://github.com/ytiurin/hyphen)

-For websites it is highly recommended that you preprocess your text server-side (using a library such as [Hyphen](https://github.com/ytiurin/hyphen) and add [soft hyphen](https://en.wikipedia.org/wiki/Soft_hyphen) characters (`&shy;` in HTML, `\u00AD` in Unicode) to your text, since hyphenating client-side causes a significant amount of lag.
+The recommended way to add hyphenation is to preprocess your text server-side and add [soft hyphen](https://en.wikipedia.org/wiki/Soft_hyphen) characters (`&shy;` in HTML, `\u00AD` in Unicode) to your text.
+This can be achieved with a library such as [Hyphen](https://github.com/ytiurin/hyphen).
+Client-side hyphenation will cause a noticable amount of lag on large documents.

-*tex-linebreak2* will strip the soft hyphen characters from the output so they won't be of annoyance to users who copy your text.
+*tex-linebreak2* will strip the soft hyphen characters from the output so they won't be of annoyance to users who copy your text (can be turned off with the option `stripSoftHyphensFromOutputText`).

 ## Contributors